Live Nation (events promoter): 2011 to present

 Live Nation made acquisitions following the merger with Ticketmaster.
 In 2011, it acquired the remaining 25% of Front Line Management Group Inc., an artist management firm that was majority owned by Ticketmaster.
 Also in 2011, Live Nation acquired online measurement company Big Champagne.
 In June 2013, Insomniac Events, a promoter focused on electronic dance music, announced a major "creative partnership" with Live Nation, giving the promoter access to Live Nation's resources while remaining an independent company.
 Live Nation did not take any ownership stake in Insomniac.

 In December 2015, Live Nation launched Live Nation Productions, a film and television division.
-In 2018, Live Nation Productions produced A Star is Born, which starred Lady Gaga and Bradley Cooper.
+In 2018, Live Nation Productions produced A Star Is Born, which starred Lady Gaga and Bradley Cooper.

 Live Nation has acquired a stake in a number of festivals and festival management companies, including Voodoo Music & Arts Experience and Bonnaroo Music and Arts Festival.
 In 2016, Live Nation partnered with Jägermeister to sponsor six electronic dance music festivals.
 The company has also sponsored Music Midtown, a music festival based in Atlanta.
 In 2017, Live Nation acquired BottleRock Napa Valley music festival.

 In late 2019, Live Nation announced "Lawn Pass", a one-time fee program for concertgoers to attend all 2020 events in the lawn section at 29 outdoor amphitheaters in the United States.

 The company has agreed to match a $500,000 donation by singer Lizzo to Planned Parenthood in response to the Supreme Court decision to overturn Roe vs. Wade.

 Controversies

 According to a Houston Chronicle investigative report, Live Nation had been linked to at least 750 injuries and around 200 deaths at its events in seven countries since 2006.

 The company has been under scrutiny by federal regulators for work safety and antitrust violations.

+In May 2024, the company confirmed rumours of a massive (1.3 TB) data leak, at subsidiary Ticketmaster, The leak was attributed to the malicious efforts of ShinyHunters, a hacker group who allegedly targeted the company's Snowflake (cloud-based) infrastructure.
+The incident led to a class action lawsuit.

 Artists and venues

 Live Nation has an artist management division called Artist Nation.
 In October 2007, Live Nation reached a 10-year deal with Madonna, under which the company would collaborate on several facets of her career, including touring and merchandising.

-In March 2008, it was confirmed that Live Nation signed a 12-year deal with U2 worth an estimated $100 million (£70 million).The parties agreed that the band would receive $25 million for 1.6 million shares of the company; as of 17 December 2008, those shares were worth only just over $6 million.
+In March 2008, it was confirmed that Live Nation signed a 12-year deal with U2 worth an estimated $100 million (£70 million).
+The parties agreed that the band would receive $25 million for 1.6 million shares of the company; as of 17 December 2008, those shares were worth only just over $6 million.
 It was reported on 18 December 2008 that Live Nation, honoring their financial commitment, bought back the shares at a loss of $19 million.